NHOrus/srwq-compilation/episode-09.md

 "I have to land first."
 You shout, as the failing thrusters try desperately to slow your descent.

-The StealthRaubtier, much like the Wildraubtier, is a light and manuverable mech, and at 55 tons is easily able to manuver under the force of its engines and tesla drive.
+The StealthRaubtier, much like the Wildraubtier, is a light and maneuverable mech, and at 55 tons is easily able to maneuver under the force of its engines and tesla drive.

 The Raioh, at over 120 tons, requires a Plasma Conversion Reactor rated higher than the average power plant just to maintain constant flight.